OfficeDev/TrainingContent/O3653/O3653-8 Deep Dive into the Microsoft Graph API/MSAL Lab.md

 In this exercise, you used the Microsoft Graph SDK within Windows 10 application.

 Congratulations!
-In this lab you have created your first Azure AD application that utilized the Microsoft Graph SDK!
+In this lab you have registered your first application that utilized the Microsoft Graph SDK!